Geological Sequestration of CO2

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

-Charles E. (Chuck) Fox is vice president of operations and technology at Kinder Morgan CO2 in Houston, Texas.
-He currently manages operations of the McElmo Dome CO2 source field and some 1,000 miles of CO2 pipelines.
-He is also responsible for his company’s oil and gas CO2 EOR operations, including the 5 billion-barrel Yates field, the 3 billion-barrel SACROC field, and the Snyder Gasoline Plant.
+Charles E. (Chuck) Fox is the founder and president of Windy Cove Energy, LLC, which invests in oil and gas projects.
+Previously, he was the vice president of operations and engineering for Kinder Morgan CO2 Company, where in addition to managing operations of the McElmo Dome CO2 source field and 1,000 miles of CO2 pipelines, he was responsible for the company’s oil and gas CO2 EOR operations, which included the 5 billion barrel original-oil-in-place (OOIP) Yates field, the 3 billion barrel OOIP SACROC field, and the Snyder Gasoline Plant.

-Jay Avasthi earned degrees in applied geology and mining engineering from the Indian School of Mines and an MS from the University of Minnesota.
-He received his PhD from the University of Wisconsin Madison.
-Before joining Avasthi & Associates, he held senior-level research and supervisory positions at Chevron for several years.
-He is a long-standing member of SPE, a technical editor for the SPE Reservoir Evaluation & Engineering journal, and has served as the SPE Los Angeles Basin section director and program chairman.
+Avasthi is an engineering and geosciences alumnus of the Indian School of Mines University, the University of Minnesota, and the University of Wisconsin-Madison (wherefrom he earned a PhD in mining engineering, with specialization in rock mechanics).
+He worked in senior-level engineering, research and supervisory positions at Chevron for several years before joining Avasthi & Associates, Inc. He is a long-standing member of SPE, a technical editor of the SPE Reservoir Evaluation & Engineering Journal, and has served as the SPE Los Angeles Basin Section Director and Program Chairman.

 Other Courses by Instructor